 Program 2.2.5 Housing Trust Funds: Explore the potential to partner with Monterey County or other jurisdictions to form a regional Housing Trust Fund.
 Collaborate with Monterey Bay Economic Partnership and Housing Trust Silicon Valley to identify opportunities for the Monterey Bay Housing Trust (MBHT) revolving loan fund to be used in Soledad, in particular, by exploring the feasibility of using the fund for construction financing or other uses beyond the pre-development costs that are currently eligible.
-Prioritize affordable projects in higher-income areas, such as the Jack Franscioni

-Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area.
+Prioritize affordable projects in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhood east of Orchard Lane and north of La Colina Street in the northeast part of the city and the Miramonte Specific Plan area.